 When students receive a provincial or national scholarship such as OGS or SSHRC, the university component of their funding will be modified to supplement the support provided by the external award.

 International students: We are also able to accept a small number of funded international students in the MA and PhD programs.
-Their funding levels take into account the higher tuition fees charged to international students.
+Effective in 2018, International PhD students pay the same tuition rates as domestic students so are funded accordingly.
+Funding levels for international MA students take into account the higher tuition fees charged to international students.

 Our program also offers workshops and other feedback to support our students in their applications for external national and provincial scholarships.
 Our students have an excellent record in these competitions: in a recent competition for national Canada Graduate Scholarships-Masters, every one of our first-year MA students who applied for a CGS-M award to support their thesis research and writing for their second year was successful!
 Our doctoral students also do well in major competitions: among graduate programs at Western, Anthropology is tied for first place in the university for its success in the national Vanier and provincial Trillium competitions over the last seven years (2012-2018 award years).